-Heuristic Accelerated Reinforcement Learning (HARL) (1; 2) is an emerging technique in which RL methods are sped up by making use of a conveniently chosen heuristic function, which is used for selecting appropriate actions to perform in order to guide exploration during the learning process.
+Heuristic Accelerated Reinforcement Learning (HARL) [6] is an emerging technique in which Reinforcement Learning (RL) methods are sped up by making use of a conveniently chosen heuristic function, which is used for selecting appropriate actions to perform in order to guide exploration during the learning process.
 HARL techniques are very attractive: as RL, they are based on firm theoretical foundations.
-As the heuristic function is used only in the choice of the action to be taken, many of the conclusions obtained for RL remain valid for HARL algorithms, such as the guarantee of convergence to equilibrium in the limit and the definition of an upper bound for the error.
+As the heuristic function is used only in the choice of the action to be taken, many of the conclusions obtained for RL remain valid for HARL algorithms, such as the guarantee of convergence to equilibrium in the limit - given that some predefined conditions are satisfied - and the definition of an upper bound for the error [6].

-Although several methods have been successfully applied for defining the heuristic function, a very interesting option has not been explored yet: the reuse of previously learned policies, using a Case Based Reasoning approach.
-This paper investigates the combination of Case Based Reasoning (CBR) and Multi-agent Reinforcement Learning (MRL) techniques, with the goal of speeding up MRL algorithms by using previous domain knowledge, stored as a case base.

-To do so, we propose a new algorithm, the Case Based Heuristically Accelerated Minimax-Q (CB-HAMMQ), which incorporates Case Based Reasoning techniques into an existing HAMRL algorithm, the Heuristically Accelerated Minimax-Q (HAMMQ).
+Although several methods have been successfully applied for defining the heuristic function, a very interesting option has only recently been explored: the reuse of previously learned policies, using a Case-Based Reasoning approach [8].
+This paper investigates the combination of Case-Based Reasoning (CBR) and Multiagent Heuristically Accelerated Reinforcement Learning (HAMRL) [7] techniques, with the goal of speeding up MRL algorithms by using previous domain knowledge, stored as a case base.
+To do so, we propose a new algorithm, the Case-Based Heuristically Accelerated Minimax-Q (CB-HAMMQ), which incorporates Case-Based Reasoning techniques into an existing HAMRL algorithm, the Heuristically Accelerated Minimax-Q (HAMMQ).

-Soccer competitions, such as RoboCup, which has been proven to be an important challenge domain for research, and where RL techniques have been widely used.
-The application domain of this paper is that of a a simulator for the robot soccer domain that extends the one proposed by Littman (3), called "Expanded Littman's Soccer".
+Soccer competitions, such as RoboCup, have been proven to be an important challenge domain for research, and one where RL techniques have been widely used.
+The application domain of this paper is a simulator for the robot soccer domain that extends the one proposed by Littman [20], called "Expanded Littman's Soccer".
 Nevertheless, the technique proposed in this work is domain independent.

-The paper is organized as follows: section 2 briefly reviews the Multiagent Reinforcement Learning problem, describes the HAMRL approach and the HAMMQ algorithm, while section 3 describes Case Based Reasoning.
+The paper is organized as follows: section 2 briefly reviews the Multiagent Reinforcement Learning problem, describes the HAMRL approach and the HAMMQ algorithm, while section 3 describes Case-Based Reasoning.
 Section 4 shows how to incorporate CBR techniques into HAMRL algorithms, in a modified formulation of the HAMMQ algorithm.
-Section 5 describes the robotic soccer domain used in the experiments, presents the experiments performed, and shows the results obtained.
+Section 5 describes the Robotic Soccer domain used in the experiments, presents the experiments performed, and shows the results obtained.
 Finally, Section 6 provides our conclusions.